bekahsealey/specia-child/README.md

 				* If you did not already install it, go back to the "Optional Social Icons ThemeGrill Plugin" step and follow
 			* Click the radio button labeled "Show"
 			* Enter your social media links under the corresponding labels
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-3) for further help and screenshots
+			* refer to [original theme documentation 3](http://docs.speciatheme.com/lite/#document-3) for further help and screenshots
 			* Click "Save & Publish" at the top right corner of the Customize side panel(Do not be alarmed if nothing seems to change)
 			* Click the back arrow next to "Customizing > Header Section Social Media" directly below the "Save & Publish" button
 		2. Click "Header Contact Info"
 			* Click the radio button labeled "Show"  (If your social media icons did not show up before, they should be visible now)
 			* Under "Email" enter the state party contact email address
 			* If desired, under "Contact Number", enter the state party contact phone number
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-4) for further help and screenshots
+			* refer to [original theme documentation 4](http://docs.speciatheme.com/lite/#document-4) for further help and screenshots
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Header Section Header Contact Info" directly below the "Save & Publish" button
 		3. Click "Sticky Header"